andrewdyer/view-presenters/README.md

 ### Use presenters
 Models can use the `Anddye\ViewPresenters\UsesPresentersTrait` trait to access the `present()` method.
 Presenter types must be defined in a `$presenters` property.
 By default the `default` type will be used when this method is called.
-Custom types can be defined and used by passing the name as an argument to the `present()` method.
+Custom types can be defined and used by passing the key as an argument to the `present()` method.

 ```php
 namespace App\Models;